How selling gold from Keswick by post works

 Because GoldPaid works entirely by post across the UK, you do all of this from home, in your own time.
 No shop, no queue, and nobody watching over your shoulder while you think.

-Where Keswick sits, and what its parcels usually hold
+Where Keswick sits, and what happens to a parcel from it

 Keswick is a market town in the northern Lake District beside Derwentwater, long a centre for the surrounding fell country.
-It is a settled town ringed by mountains, with the inherited jewellery typical of a long-established community.
+It is a settled town ringed by mountains.
+A hallmark worn flat costs nothing here, because purity is measured rather than read.
 Selling from Keswick is done by post, UK-wide, so there is no shop to visit.

 The full process, start to finish